JetBrains/kotless/README.md

 Basically, if you already use Gradle, you only need to do two things.

-Firstly, set up Kotless Gradle plugin.
+Firstly, set up the Kotless Gradle plugin.
 You need to apply the plugin:

 ```kotlin
 //Imports necessary for this example